LadPaule/LadPaule/README.md

 ## - 🕹️ My Job

-I'm working as a graphics programmer on a Microsoft Hololens project. 👓
+I'm currently at Smile Charity Uganda as Media & ICT head

 I'm also working as an independent full stack website developer and a creative Graphics desiner